Anarchism in Russia: During the Era of Stagnation

 During the era of Stagnation, a new group known as the "Left Opposition" was established by a collective of Leningrad students in 1978.
-Led by the libertarian socialist Alexander Skobov, they established a commune in the city, which acted as a meeting place for left-wing Soviet dissidents, and published their own journal Perspektivy.
+Led by the libertarian socialist, Alexander Skobov, they established a commune in the city, which acted as a meeting place for left-wing Soviet dissidents, and published their own journal Perspektivy.
 The journal published articles by a number of different authors of various tendencies, including anarchist authors like Mikhail Bakunin, Peter Kropotkin and Daniel Cohn-Bendit, as well as Marxist authors like Leon Trotsky and Herbert Marcuse.
 The ideas published in their programme were characterized as "ultra-left", positioning itself against the Soviet state and in favor of freedom of association and the right to self-determination.
 Some more radical members of the group, inspired by the Red Army Faction, even called for the use of armed struggle and illegalist methods against the state, but its leaders Arkady Tsurkov and Alexander Skobov encouraged nonviolence.
 The group planned to organize a conference that would bring together leftist dissident groups from throughout the Union, but the planned conference was postponed by an orthodox Marxist group and eventually called off entirely due to political repression preventing delegates from arriving.
 The commune was raided, their members followed and their leaders sentenced to years in the Gulag.

-When Mikhail Gorbachev took over as leader of the Soviet Union, he implemented a set of reforms that included "acceleration", "restructuring", "transparency", "new thinking" and "democratization".
-This provided the space for a new "informal" opposition movement to emerge onto the political scene with popular support, operating within official organizations in order to "turn the language of socialist ideology against the Soviet state", setting the groundwork for a resurgent anarchist movement.
-A number of "informal" libertarian Marxists within the Moscow section of the Marxist Workers’ Party began publishing the Commune magazine, slowly gravitating towards anarcho-syndicalism and eventually going on to establish the Confederation of Anarcho-Syndicalists (KAS) in January 1988, which quickly grew to 2,000 members.

 As the Communist Party began to lose its grip on power, and in the face of rising nationalism, Russian anarchists called for decentralization and federalism as a way forward, once again proposing Mikhail Bakunin's earlier model for re-organising the region into a "loose federation of autonomous republics."
-But following the 1991 Soviet coup d'état attempt, during which members of the KAS defended a barricade at the White House, the dissolution of the Soviet Union took effect and the Russian Federation was established.
+But following the 1991 Soviet coup d'état attempt, during which members of the Confederation of Anarcho-Syndicalists (KAS) defended a barricade at the White House, the dissolution of the Soviet Union took effect and the Russian Federation was established.